Provably Convergent Actor-Critic for MARL through Risk-aversion: Results for Markov Games and MARL

 \item For diminishing step size $\alpha_t=\frac{\alpha}{t+h},\beta_t=\frac{\beta}{t+h}$, there exists constant $D_5$ such that for all $s\in \sS$:

 \end{enumerate} \end{theorem} A detailed version of \Cref{thm:MAAC_convergence} and its proof can be found in \Cref{app:proof_MAAC_convergence}.
 The proof involves constructing and solving a novel coupled Lyapunov drift inequality for both the policies $z_t$ and the $Q$ functions $\bQ_t$.
-The main technical challenge, is that instead of relying on the policy gradient step to provide a negative drift (which no longer holds in game-theoretic setting), we rely on the contraction of Bellman operator $\sT$ to yield a negative drift, which is only possible with faster actor and slower critic, compared to slower actor and faster critic used in normal actor-critic algorithms.
+The main technical challenge is that, instead of relying on the policy gradient step to provide a negative drift (which no longer holds in multi-agent game-theoretic setting), we rely on the contraction of Bellman operator $\sT$ to yield a negative drift, which is only possible with faster actor and slower critic, compared to the usual slower actor and faster critic regime used in existing analyses of actor-critic algorithms.